Flying-Toast/qiyi_smartcube_protocol/README.md

 This document assumes you are somewhat familiar with Bluetooth Low Energy/GATT.
 If you are new to it, I recommend reading [this introductory article](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt).

-# Reference
-This repo contains a [reference implementation](reference_app) of the protocol.

-I've also created a [Wireshark plugin](wireshark_dissector) that is helpful when doing any work with the cube protocol.
+This repo also contains a [Wireshark plugin](wireshark_dissector) that is helpful when doing any work with the cube protocol.

 # GATT Profile
 The protocol is on top of Bluetooth Low Energy.
 The cube has the following GATT profile: